What is the GENECIS Program and Gender Dysphoria?

 Once your child meets these criteria, an assessment by mental health providers will be scheduled.
 This assessment is a face to face, four-hour meeting with both parents or legal guardians (whenever possible) and your child.

 Subsequently, your child’s case will be discussed with our multidisciplinary team to evaluate recommendations regarding starting puberty suppression therapy (puberty blockers), hormone replacement therapy, as well as mental health and social needs.
+Gender affirming surgery is not performed at Children's Health.

 With a suicide attempt rate of up to 60 percent for youth with gender dysphoria, the GENECIS Program recognizes the need for comprehensive care including prescribing puberty blockers, when appropriate, to gender non-conforming adolescents.
 Prescribing puberty blockers is a standard of care that grants time to gender dysphoric adolescents as they contemplate their long-term gender identity.